The Best Street Art In Bangkok And Where To Find It

 A further 10-minute walk will take you into the area known as Talad Noi in China Town.

 Talad Noi is one of Bangkok’s oldest neighbourhoods, with narrow, winding alleyways and roads.
-The area is full of premises whose primary line of business seems to be in old car parts with old engines and any other part of a car you can think of stacked up high along the small soi’s.
+The area is full of premises whose primary line of business seems to be in old car parts.
+Old engines and any other part of a car you can think of stacked up high along the small soi’s.
 Talad Noi is also home to a treasure trove of street art.

-The best way to experience the street art in this area is to wander around the narrow lanes, almost allowing yourself to get lost.
+The best way to experience the street art in this area is to wander around the narrow lanes.
+You may feel lost but you’ll always find a surprise or two.
 Whether by fault or design some of the best urban art here is very much off the beaten track.
 One place you should definitely look for is San Chao Rong Kueak Alley.
-It may be a bit of a challenge to find but walking down this small alley leads to lots of street art.
+It may be a bit of a challenge to find but you’ll be rewarded with lots of street art.

 Some of the works along the narrow soi’s are much smaller than usual, and you’ll find some in obscure places.
 You will never know what may be hiding behind doors or window shutters.
 The art-hunting all adds to the sense of excitement when you do finally spot one.
 You may even get some of it confused with the many cats that make this area their home.